Last updated on 20 May 2022 by William Blesch (Legal and data protection research writer at TermsFeed)

-In this article, we'll walk you through the basics and requirements of a SaaS privacy policy and answer the most common questions about what it should contain.
+In this article, we'll walk you through why you need a SaaS Privacy Policy and what your SaaS Privacy Policy should contain.
 We've also provided a sample SaaS Privacy Policy template to help you design and write your own.

 Our Privacy Policy Generator makes it easy to create a Privacy Policy for your business.
 Just follow these steps: